The Sleeping Soul: Plot

 to blur as the days grow closer to the one year anniversary.

 The adds more details.
 The trailer begins with her sitting at her computer, filming a video diary, with smudged makeup and a somber face.
 She begins, choked up, "It is the one-year anniversary of when my fiancee died."
 A ghost (assumed to be her husband's spirit) torments her in between her next video diary, moving things eerily while she is in the shower.
 In the next video diary she says "It's constantly toying with me...I don't know how much more I can take."
 We see her recklessly taking pills and drinking in an obvious downward spiral.
-The trailer ends with an unexplained startling noise apparently brought on by her dead fiancee.
+The trailer ends with an unexplained startling noise apparently brought on by her dead fiancée.